NCBI-Codeathons/amr-2024-team-prasad-feldgarden/README.md

 	- Stop codon detection
 		- Translated blast (BLASTX)
 - Use test sequences to make sure the software is working
+    - So far we have collected > 90 example mutations for six genes from three taxa
 - Run the software across a large selection of genomes to characterize gene disruption and AMR

 ## Results